horacej/horacej.github.io/content/writeups/in_the_cloud/_index.md

 ### Recognition phase
 ![base page](base_page.png)

-We have on this app we can create an account log into it and post our files which would be available to download for only 5 minutes.
+In this app we can create an account log into it and post our files which would be available to download for only 5 minutes.

-Every uploaded file is located at `users/<username>/<filaname>` and trying to access it via url we get a 403.
+Every uploaded file is located at `users/<username>/<filename>` and trying to access it via url we get a 403.

 ![403](403_page.png)